 Today, PVC is the third largest-selling commodity plastic in the world after polyethylene and polypropylene.
 PVC's low cost, excellent durability and processability, make it the material of choice for dozens of industries including, of course, the manufacture of vinyl gramophone (phonograph) records.

 PVC (C2H3Cl) has an amorphous structure with polar chlorine atoms in the molecular structure.
 In this, PVC is different from other plastics which have only carbon and hydrogen atoms in their molecular structure (like Polyethylene).
-The factor most strongly influencing the durability of a material is resistance to oxidation by air.
 PVC, having the molecular structure where the chlorine atom is bound to every other carbon chain, is highly resistant to oxidative reactions.
 Other general purpose plastics with structures made up only of carbon and hydrogen are more susceptible to deterioration by oxidation.
 The basic unit of the polymer molecule is shown in the diagram.
 The number of these units in a typical molecule is 1000 to 2000 ( = n, the degree of polymerisation).
 The long-chain PVC molecles are randomly oriented and are curled and intangled together to form the plastic as shown in the next picture.

 The processability of a thermoplastic material depends largely on its melt viscosity.
 PVC has a relatively low softening temperature compared with other plastics (92°C compared with 152°C for polypropylene) but it is not suitable for injection moulding because its melt viscosity is comparatively high.
 (That's to say, it's "gooey".)